herbsjs/herbsjs.github.io/docs/usecase/steps.md

 `ctx.req` - Contains the use case request payload.
 Declared when running a use case.

-`ctx.user` - Contains the user passed in authorization function of the use cas.
+`ctx.user` - Contains the user passed in authorization function of the use case.

 `ctx.ret` - Defines the use case result value.